qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 We classify `__quantum__qis__` functions into four categories: Purely CPU, purely QPU, setup/transport from CPU to QPU and result/transport from QPU to CPU.
-The classification happens on the basis of the function signature: The function arguments together with the return result determines the where the call will be executed according to following rules:
+The classification happens on the basis of the function signature: The function arguments together with the return result determine where the call will be executed according to following rules:

 - Any `void` function location is purely determined by its arguments: